dgerosa/skywalker/README.md

 #### skywalker.singleton

-Decorator to implement the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
-A single instance of a the decorated class can exist at any time.
-If multiple instances are initiated, identical pointers are return.
+Decorator to implement the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) in Python.
+A single instance of the decorated class can exist at any time.
+If multiple instances are initiated, identical pointers are returned.
 Here I use the [singleton_decorator](https://pypi.org/project/singleton-decorator/) module.

 ```
 import skywalker